khuship47/Web-Developer/README.md

 ### Project-1
 **Description:** Basic usage of HTML tags and absolute/ relative links within the pages.
 The pages are the summary of the lectures on Web Programming.
 ___
+### Project-2
+**Description:** Basic usage of HTML tags and absolute/ relative links within the pages.
+The pages are the summary of the lectures on Web Programming.
+___